Stable Type I blow-up for the one-dimensional wave equation with time-derivative nonlinearity: Introduction

 \textbf{Power-type semilinear wave equations.} For power nonlinearities $F(u)=|u|^{p-1}u$, the blow-up theory in 1D is by now very well developed, with universality of rates and stability of self-similar profiles established in a series of works by Merle–Zaag and collaborators (see, e.g., \cite{merle2003determination,merle2005determination,merle2007existence,merle2015stability,merle2016dynamics}).
 In higher dimensions for sub-conformal exponents, the blow-up rate is known and self-similar profiles are stable; see the references above.
 In the super-conformal regime, spectral/semigroup methods initiated by Donninger and collaborators \cite{donninger2010nonlinear,donninger2012stable,donninger2014stable,donninger2016blowup,chatzikaleas2019stable,donninger2017strichartz,donninger2020blowup,wallauch2023strichartz} yield stability of ODE-type blow-up and related self-similar solutions.
 Related constructions and stability phenomena also appear in other wave-type equations, including wave maps, Yang–Mills, and the Skyrme model.
 For energy-critical and supercritical equations, a distinct \emph{Type~II} mechanism—slower-than-ODE blow-up via concentration of stationary states—has been developed in seminal works starting with Krieger–Schlag–Tataru \cite{krieger2009slow} and extended in \cite{hillairet2012smooth,jendrej2017construction,krieger2015instability,krieger2020stability,collot2018type,collot2018singularity,collot2024soliton}.

-\textbf{Derivative nonlinear wave equations.} Explicit blow-up profiles for quadratic \emph{derivative} nonlinearities have been largely absent.
-So far, the work has been devoted to lifespan of blow-up solutions.
-For equations with spatial derivative nonlinearities, see Rammaha \cite{rammaha1995upper,rammaha1997note}, Sasaki and collaborators \cite{sasaki2023lifespan}, and the recent blow-up results of Shao–Takamura–Wang \cite{shao2024blowup}.
-For the \emph{time-derivative} model closest to our work, Sasaki \cite{sasaki2018regularity} analysed the geometry and regularity of the blow-up curve; see also \cite{ishiwata2020blowup,sasaki2021convergence,sasaki2022characteristic}.
+\textbf{Derivative nonlinear wave equations.} Explicit blow-up profiles for wave equations with quadratic \emph{derivative} nonlinearities have been largely absent from the literature.
+The analysis of blow-up for such equations dates back to the seminal contributions of Fritz John \cite{john1979blow,john1985blow} and Klainerman \cite{klainerman1986null}, the latter introducing the celebrated null condition.
+Among several foundational results, John established blow-up phenomena for semilinear wave equations in $\mathbb{R}^{3+1}$ \cite{john1979blow}.
+In particular, for the model \ref{PDE} in $\mathbb{R}^{3+1}$, he proved that any non-trivial, smooth, compactly supported initial data giving rise to a global solution must in fact produce the trivial solution $u\equiv 0$.
+Recent work has primarily focused on lifespan estimates for blow-up solutions.
+For equations with spatial derivative nonlinearities, see the results of Rammaha \cite{rammaha1995upper,rammaha1997note}, Sasaki and collaborators \cite{sasaki2023lifespan}, and the recent blow-up results of Shao–Takamura–Wang \cite{shao2024blowup}.
+For the time-derivative model most closely related to our work, Sasaki \cite{sasaki2018regularity} studied the geometry and regularity of the blow-up curve; see also \cite{ishiwata2020blowup,sasaki2021convergence,sasaki2022characteristic}.
+In the quasilinear setting, Speck \cite{speck2020stable} constructed a stable ODE-type blow-up using energy methods, providing one of the first rigorous examples of stable type-I blow-up for a wave equation with a time-derivative nonlinearity.